mparkcode/django-retroplay/README.md

         return redirect('search_results', query)
 ```
 I attempted to place this within its own function but it would not work.
 I would like to go back and get this working to reduce the ammount of code.
+This is just an example of various issues I have.
+I also must make time to include comments on code blocks where it is not immediately clear what is going on.

 In addition to this the custom.css file where I wrote most of the custom styles for the site is not what I would consider to be best practice for writing css.
 I definitely wish to clean this up.